Thousands expected to march in New York to demand that Biden 'end fossil fuels'

 'It's about our future'

 Mancini agrees.
-Now a junior in high school, she's been organizing school strikes with the youth climate group Fridays for Future since her freshman year.
-But she says she never got as much interest in her work from other students as when news of the Willow Project went viral on TikTok.
+Now a junior in high school, she's been organizing school strikes with the youth climate group Fridays for Future NYC since her freshman year.
+But she says she never got as much interest in her work from other students as when news of the Willow project approval went viral on TikTok.

 "The Willow Project is something that Biden approved, and a lot of people in my generation know Biden approved it," Mancini said.

-"That betrayal was so stark in that moment," said Keanu Arpels-Josiah, 18.
+"That betrayal was so stark in that moment," said Keanu Arpels-Josiah, 18, also of Fridays for Future NYC.

 Arpels-Josiah said he volunteered for the 2020 Biden campaign while still in middle school, because he believed Biden would be a "climate president."
 Now, he's marching to pressure that president.

 In the days before the march, Arpels-Josiah has been busy.
 He traveled to Washington, D.C., for a rally on the Capitol steps, and met with U.N. officials.
-He's behind on homework and stressed about when it will get done.
-Balancing high school and climate organizing is a challenge.
-But, he says, he doesn't feel like he has a choice.
+Balancing his senior year of high school and climate organizing is a challenge.
+He's behind on homework and stressed about when it will all get done.
+But, he said, he doesn't feel like he has a choice.

 "I have the ability to take action, and if you have the ability to take action, you have responsibility for everyone who doesn't have that ability to take action," Arpels-Josiah said.